Scuba Diving In The Caribbean

 I did my scuba training in Toronto.
-But left my open water certification dives for a resort scuba diving trip to Cancun.
+I’m happy to inform you they take scuba diving safety extremely seriously.
+I left my open water certification dives for a resort scuba diving trip to Cancun.
 My son was younger and hardier when certified.
 He endured the colder, green, kelp filled waters of Lake Simcoe just north of Toronto.

 We have headed away a few times on resort scuba diving vacations.
 Our destinations were picked based on scuba diving reviews and ratings.
 We still send people back to scuba dive in Curaçao!
 You can shore dive from almost anywhere and the underwater sites are great.
 We stayed at a dive resort that provided tanks if you wanted to drive to another shore site.
 It offered reef diving a mere 5 minute swim from their dock.
 We did the most amazing night dive from there.

 There have been times when we went on a scuba trip but should have planned better!
 We escaped to Belize one February with all of our scuba gear.
 But had we gone two weeks later, we would not have missed the whale sharks!
 Just means we are definitely heading back to Belize – at the right time!